m4r35n357/ODE-Playground/README.md

 My work was inspired by parts of the following paper and its associated software: https://web.ma.utexas.edu/users/mzou/taylor/taylor.pdf

-That software uses code generation to produce the recurrences and code to drive them, and it inspired me to try coding something more direct by hand.
+Their software (called "Taylor") uses code generation to produce the recurrences and code to drive them, and it inspired me to try coding something more direct by hand.
 These programs are the result.

+Finally, more general resources on automatic differentiation can be found at the following portal: http://www.autodiff.org/ (see specifically the "Applications" and "Tools" sections).

+## Implementations (c and Python)

 My primary aim was to be able to solve coupled nonlinear equations and investigate chaotic systems, without relying on "black-box" ODE solvers.
+The resulting c code takes the form of a small (<200 loc) arbitrary precision Taylor Series "library", and the model-specific ODE simulators are tiny client programs to this, typically 40-50 loc each.
-The header file taylor-ode.h contains a terse but complete description of the Taylor Series Method and the derivations of the recurrences that enable analysis of complex systems.
+The header file taylor-ode.h contains a terse but complete description of the Taylor Series Method as implemented here, together with derivations of the recurrences that enable analysis of complex composed functions.
+I have also duplicated the ODE solving functionality in Python 3 (at float precision), but with extra testing and more advanced function analysis features (enabled by operator overloading and the Python REPL).

 The recurrence rules (the "t-functions" in c and Python) are the key to calculating high order derivatives accurately, without needing finite differences.
 They generate "jets" of Taylor Series coefficients iteratively, term by term, using previously calculated lower order values.